History of Manchuria: Qing dynasty

-The process of unification of the Jurchen people completed by Nurhaci was followed by his son's, Hong Taiji, energetic expansion into Outer Manchuria.
+The process of unification of the Jurchen people completed by Nurhaci was followed by his son's, Hong Taiji, energetic expansion into what became Outer Manchuria.
 The conquest of the Amur basin people was completed after the defeat of the Evenk chief Bombogor, in 1640.

 In 1644, the Qing dynasty took Beijing and went on to conquer all of China proper.
 As the ancestral land of the Qing rulers, Manchuria was accorded a special status within the Qing Empire.
 The Eight Banners system involved military units originated in Manchuria and was used as a form of government.

 During the Qing dynasty, the area of Manchuria was known as the "three eastern provinces" (東三省, dong san sheng) since 1683 when Jilin and Heilongjiang were separated even though it was not until 1907 that they were turned into actual provinces.
 The area of Manchuria was then converted into three provinces by the late Qing government in 1907.

 For decades the Qing rulers tried to prevent large-scale immigration of Han people, but they failed and the southern parts developed agricultural and social patterns similar to those of North China.
 Manchuria's population grew from about 1 million in 1750 to 5 million in 1850 and 14 million in 1900, largely because of the immigration of Han farmers.
 The Manchus became a small element in their homeland, although they retained political control until 1900.

 The region was separated from China proper by the Inner Willow Palisade, a ditch and embankment planted with willows intended to restrict the movement of the Han people into Manchuria during the Qing dynasty, as the area was off-limits to the Han until the Qing started colonizing the area with them later on in the dynasty's rule.
 This movement of the Han people to Manchuria is called Chuang Guandong.
 The Manchu area was still separated from modern-day Inner Mongolia by the Outer Willow Palisade, which kept the Manchu and the Mongols separate.